 Seeing a leopard in its natural habitat is a sight to behold.
 But despite being widely distributed in Africa, leopards are one of the most challenging animals out of the big five to spot.
 Although leopards are found throughout Africa, their elusive and solitary nature makes them stay out of sight.

-This species is also nocturnal which means they usually come out in the night to hunt.
+This species is also nocturnal, which means they usually come out at night to hunt.
 During the daytime, they camouflage in between thick bushes or rest atop trees.
-Moreover, poaching and conflict with humans have drastically declined their population.
+Moreover, poaching and conflict with humans have drastically decreased their population.

 While encountering a leopard during a safari, keep the chattering and murmuring to a minimum to not frighten them.
-They are shy in nature and can become startled easily, which will drive them away.
-It is always better to remain quiet if you come across leopards or other big cats and practice extra caution towards cubs.
+They are shy by nature and can become startled easily, which will drive them away.
+It is always better to remain quiet if you come across leopards or other big cats, and practise extra caution towards cubs.

 To increase your chances of sightings, here are the five best places to see leopards in Africa:

 1. Maasai Mara and Samburu reserves, Kenya

 The Maasai Mara is an important and well-known national reserve that is home to numerous species of animals.
 Traditionally renowned for its lion population, leopards in the reserve are also plentiful.

 These animals reside in the Mara due to the sheer number of zebras, wildebeests, and others resulting from the Great Migration.
 From July to November, when these animals migrate from the Serengeti to the Mara, the sighting of predators increases, including leopards.

 To catch sight of leopards, avoid the grasslands where cheetahs and lions usually roam.
 Instead, head to the wooded river areas, especially along the Mara and Talek rivers.